meukh/ga-mastermind/README.md

 # MasterMind GA
 Build a genetic algorithm to learn the MasterCode of the mastermind game.

+## Dependencies

+This code makes use of the [DEAP framework](https://deap.readthedocs.io/en/master/).
+Start by pip installing it first or getting it from [https://github.com/deap/deap](https://github.com/deap/deap).

+Playing with it is straightorward, and the code should also be easy to modify be after having a look at the DEAP documentation.

 ## How to use?

-This relies on the [DEAP framework](https://deap.readthedocs.io/en/master/).
-Start by pip installing it first or getting it from [https://github.com/deap/deap](https://github.com/deap/deap).

-Playing with it is straightorward and modifying should also be easy after having a look at the DEAP documentation.

 ![](demo.gif)